 Nevertheless, from the data available, a dominant decreasing tendency in kelp forest distribution and abundance was found across Europe.
 An exception is the increase of some populations in some localities of central Europe (UK and France), Germany, Norway and Svalbard.
 Uncertainties also occur when attempting to characterize quantitatively and accurately the (documented) European expansion of the non-native kelp U. pinnatifida.
-New data based on long term monitoring programs designed to allow quantitative comparisons are required to confirm these trends since data presented in this study comprised different temporal periods and for many areas are based in qualitative data which fail to detect possible decreases in populations’ abundance.
+New data based on long term monitoring programs designed to allow quantitative comparisons are required to confirm these trends since data presented in this study comprised different temporal periods and for many areas are based in qualitative data which fail to detect possible decreases in population abundances.
 This is a general limitation identified also in other studies (Yesson et al. 2015) when attempting to detect global patterns at the European scale.

 In remote places like the Arctic the information on kelp forest stability is scarce although some areas might be particularly subjected to change in the near future by warming and the concomitant sea-ice decrease (e.g. Johannesen et al. 2004;Nørdli et al. 2014; Pavlov et al. 2013) and productivity increase of kelp forests is foreseen (Krause-Jensen and Duarte 2014).
 Consequently, continuous monitoring programs are needed here.
-An example of this situation is the recent biomass increase of kelps in Kongfjorden (western Spitsbergen) which was mostly due to an increase of L. digitata at shallow depths possibly as a consequence of reduced sea/ice formation and physical disturbance and increasing number of ice-free days.
+An example of this situation is the recent biomass increase of kelps in Kongfjorden (western Spitsbergen) which was mostly due to an increase of L. digitata at shallow depths, possibly as a consequence of reduced sea/ice formation and physical disturbance and increasing number of ice-free days.
 The concomitant trend in a decline of the lower depth extension of several kelp species was attributed to a decrease in the annual underwater irradiance budget due to increased sedimentation (Bartsch et al. 2015).

-In northern European regions, like Norway, grazing by sea urchins is regarded as the most important stressor affecting kelp species, specially in the northern and mid part of Norway where recovery of kelp forests are in progress after the intensive grazing period between 1970-1990s (Norderhaug and Christie 2009).
-Sivertsen (1997) estimated that 2.000 km of the kelp rich coastline was grazed by sea urchins, implying a loss of about 20 million tonnes of kelp forest in Norway.
+In northern European regions like Norway, grazing by sea urchins is regarded as the most important stressor affecting kelp species, specially in the northern and mid part of Norway where recovery of kelp forests are in progress after the intensive grazing period between 1970-1990s (Norderhaug and Christie 2009).
+Sivertsen (1997) estimated that 2000 km of the kelp-rich coastline was grazed by sea urchins, implying a loss of about 20 million tonnes of kelp forest in Norway.
 The L. hyperborea kelp recovery in the southern part of the grazed area (i.e. mid Norway) has expanded northwards since the 1990s due to reduced sea urchin populations (Norderhaug and Christie 2009; Rinde et al. 2014).
 The reduction in sea urchins is linked directly to warming by a resulting reduction in sea urchin recruitment (Fagerli et al. 2013; Rinde et al. 2014) and indirectly through increased predation from crabs expanding their range (Fagerli et al. 2014).
 Other important stressors for L. hyperborea in this area are storms and commercial kelp harvesting.
 At the island of Helgoland, the increase in biomass and depth distribution of L. hyperborea was probably related to an increased light penetration due to changed water masses in recent decades (Wiltshire et al. 2008) and this trend is still ongoing (Bartsch, pers. comm.)